Home > Analyses > Utilities > Alliant Energy Corporation

 Business Model & Company Overview

-Alliant Energy Corporation, founded in 1981 and headquartered in Madison, Wisconsin, stands as a dominant player in the regulated electric utility industry.
-Its integrated ecosystem delivers electricity and natural gas to over a million retail customers across Iowa and Wisconsin through subsidiaries like Interstate Power and Light Company and Wisconsin Power and Light Company.
-The company’s mission blends energy generation, distribution, and freight services, supporting diverse sectors including agriculture, manufacturing, and chemical industries.
+Alliant Energy Corporation, founded in 1981 and headquartered in Madison, Wisconsin, stands as a dominant player in the regulated electric utility sector.
+It operates a cohesive energy ecosystem through subsidiaries like Interstate Power and Light and Wisconsin Power and Light.
+These units generate and distribute electricity and natural gas to nearly 1.4M retail customers across Iowa and Wisconsin, serving diverse industries from agriculture to manufacturing.

 Financial Performance & Fundamental Metrics

-I will analyze Alliant Energy Corporation’s income statement, key financial ratios, and dividend payout policy to provide a clear view of its financial health.
+I analyze Alliant Energy Corporation’s income statement, key financial ratios, and dividend payout policy to assess its operational efficiency and shareholder returns.

 Income Statement